Atlantic Ghost Crab

 In Guadeloupe Archipelago, the ghost crab is called Crabe Mal Zoreille and the Latin name is Ocypode quadrata from the Ocypodidae family.

 Atlantic Ghost Crabs have elongated and swollen eye stalks with very large corneas on the bottom half.
 They have the ability to see completely from all 360 degree angles simultaneously.
-Their carapaces are deep and square-shaped when viewed from the top with straight or slightly curving sides.
+Their carapaces are deep and square-shaped with straight or slightly curving sides.

 Atlantic Ghost Crabs are common species living in the Atlantic coast of the United States.
 You can find them on Rhode Island’s beaches (USA), in southern Brazil (Barra do Chui and Rio Grande do Sul beaches) and in the Greater & Lesser Antilles.